|Async, Await and the UI Problem|

 Page 1 of 3

-The new async/await asynchronous programming facilities in .NET solve one of its long standing problems - how to write and an elegant application that uses the UI correctly.
+The async/await asynchronous programming facilities in .NET solve one of its longstanding problems - how to write an elegant application that uses the UI correctly.
+But to avoid problems you still need to understand both the problem and the solution.

 One of the biggest problems facing any Windows forms or WPF programmer is that you can't use the UI thread to do much work.
 If you do the result is an unresponsive application.
 The proper solution is to use a new thread to do all of the heavy computation and leave the UI thread free to get on with what it is supposed to do - deal with user events.
 However the computation thread usually has to provide evidence that it has done something and this means that it has to interact with the UI components.